-Danville-Boyle County Economic Development Partnership, Inc.
+Danville-Boyle County Development Corporation, Inc.

-The Danville-Boyle County Economic Development Partnership, Inc., is an alliance of the Boyle County Industrial Foundation, Danville-Boyle County Chamber of Commerce, Danville-Boyle County Convention & Visitors Bureau, Heart of Danville Main Street Program, Main Street Perryville, and the local governments of Boyle County, Kentucky, and Cities of Danville, Junction City, and Perryville.
+The Danville-Boyle County Development Corporation, Inc., is an alliance of the Boyle County Industrial Foundation, Danville-Boyle County Chamber of Commerce, Danville-Boyle County Convention & Visitors Bureau, Heart of Danville Main Street Program, Main Street Perryville, and the local governments of Boyle County, Kentucky, and Cities of Danville, Junction City, and Perryville.
 The Partnership was organized in 2006 from the former Boyle County Community Development Council, and functions through a Memorandum of Agreement among its nine Partners.

 - Business development;